coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 * Git Branch -d "Branch to be deleted"
   (Local)

+### Branches
+In the case where there are uncommitted changes when switching to another branch, Git will try to merge them  into the target branch.
+If the changes are incompatible, use –f to force the change.

+Best Practice: Switch branches only when working directory is clean

+### Merging
+When a merge is initiated, but there are conflicts, Git is in 'MERGING'  mode Open the file at that moment in an editor and there will be Git entries to show where the conflicts exist Resolve these, stage, and commit

 ## Markdown files
 Edit the .md file (markdown tagged file)
   Visual Studio Code